MeGysssTaa/ReflexIssueTracker/FALSE_POSITIVES.md

 ## False positives classification

-Reflex has many various checks, and, therefore, some of them need require different approachs.
+Reflex has many various checks, and, therefore, some of them need require different approaches.

 Here is a simple map of the most frequently reported false positives to the descriptions of their processes of resolving.

 **KillAura // 'coincidence: #...'**.
 This is a **machine learning** detection result.
 The simplest way to get it fixed is to simply contact us directly.
-We will then hire you to join the testing server to fix your false positive, if we can't reproduce it ourselves.
+We will then hire you to join the testing server to fix your false positive if we can't reproduce it ourselves.

 **KillAura // 'front entity'**.
 If you have tons of false 'front entity' flags, then something is simply wrong with your server world.
 You can easily resolve this yourself: just turn the `killaura.realistic_entityids` settings in the configuration **off**.

 **BlockActions // 'bs: ...'**.
 It appears that you are building too quickly.
-If it happens that you are getting many false flags when performing unusual bridging techniques, e.g. 'moonwalk' or 'breezely', simply reduce the `blockactions.min_bridge_delay` number in the config to be a little bit lower than the values you get in verbose.
+If it happens that you are getting many false flags when performing unusual bridging techniques, e.g. 'moonwalk' or 'breezily', simply reduce the `blockactions.min_bridge_delay` number in the config to be a little bit lower than the values you get in verbose.
 So, say, if you're facing false positives saying 'bs: 272' or 'bs: 260', you should set the `min_bridge_delay` option to `250`.